inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 .. figure:: statisticbmac2.png
    :width: 100%

-The sensors send 100 packets each during the course of the 100s, thus 400 packets total.
+The sensors send 100 packets each during the 100s, thus 400 packets total.
 It is apparent from the results that the network cannot carry all traffic in this scenario.
 The results also outline a smooth curve.
 We choose 0.19s as the best performing value for